 With help from the Federalist Papers, the constitutional convention would directly lead to the new Constitution that greatly enhanced the powers of the federal government.

-One other important aspect of Shays’ Rebellion is that it highlighted the continual class struggles and divisions within the early United States.
-Just because the United States had formally separated from Great Britain and formed its own nation, the nation was hardly unified on all issues.
+Another important aspect of Shays’ Rebellion is that it highlighted the class struggles and divisions within the early United States.
+Just because the United States had formally separated from Great Britain and formed its own nation, it was hardly unified on all issues.

 Wealthy vs poor, strong federal government vs strong state governments, urban vs rural, and pro-British vs pro-French relations were all major dividing issues of the time, among others.
-Many of these divisions still remain in the modern United States and have their roots from the beginning of this nation.
+Many of these divisions still remain in the modern United States with their roots from the beginning of this nation.

 Though Shays’ Rebellion highlighted the inherent weaknesses of the federal government at the time, its importance in the creation of the new Constitution cannot be understated.